Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality

+Despite tremendous work in real algebraic geometry, we do not know any simple algorithm to decide \ETR.
+Consequently, the \ER-completeness of any of the problems mentioned above implies that there is little hope that they could be solved using some simple algorithms, and most known algorithms have some algebraic flavor.
+In fact, we usually need to employ certain algebraic tools even to show that these problems are \emph{decidable}.
+In conclusion, the \ER-completeness of many geometric problems reflects deep algebraic connections between these problems and real algebra.

-As mentioned before, geometric problems that are \ER-complete usually ask for existence of certain objects, satisfying some easily checkable properties.
-However, the nature of \AU seems to be different.
-We therefore define the new complexity class \FER as the set of all problems that reduce in polynomial time to \textsc{Universal Existential Theory of the Reals} (\UETR).
+While geometric problems that are \ER-complete usually ask for the existence of certain objects, satisfying some semi-algebraic properties, the nature of area-universality seems to be different.
+We therefore define the complexity class \FER as the set of all problems that reduce in polynomial time to \textsc{Universal Existential Theory of the Reals} (\UETR).
 The input of \UETR is a first order formula over the reals in prenex form, which starts with a block of universal quantifiers followed by a block of existential quantifiers and is otherwise quantifier-free.
 We ask if the formula is true.
+An example of such an instance is: